 The graduate nutrition program prepares students to become professionals that serve the public as teachers, health professionals, policy makers, and researchers.
 Nutrition professionals need to have a strong background in chemistry, biology, and other natural sciences.
-Those nutrition professionals in public health nutrition/community nutrition also must have a fundamental knowledge of public health, social and behavioral sciences, and educational philosophy and practice.
 The curricula in nutrition qualify graduates for teaching and/or research positions in colleges, universities, government, and industry.
 Other graduates serve as nutrition professionals and consultants in national, state, and local public health agencies; governmental health agencies; community organizations; health care delivery systems; nonprofit agencies; and corporations.

 Click HERE for MS minor information.